katboh236/configure-ad/README.md

 <img src="https://imgur.com/mvdMmm3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I will create additional users and attempt to log in into Client-1 with one of the users.
 In order to do that, I logged in to DC-1 as jane_admin, opened PowerShell ISE as administrator, created a new file and pasted a script to generate thousands of users into the domain.
+I logged into Client-1 with "bim.hik" account credentials as a normal user.
+Success!
 </p>
 <br />